ariard/lightning-rfc/12-offer-encoding.md

   - otherwise:
     - MUST fail the request if there is a `quantity` field.
   - if the offer included `amount`:
-    - MUST fail the request if it contains `amount`.
     - MUST calculate the *base invoice amount* using the offer `amount`:
       - if offer `currency` is not the invoice currency, convert to the invoice currency.
       - if request contains `quantity`, multiply by `quantity`.
+    - if the request contains `amount`:
+      - MUST fail the request if its `amount` is less than the *base invoice amount*.
+      - MAY fail the request if its `amount` is much greater than the *base invoice amount*.
+      - MUST use the request's `amount` as the *base invoice amount*.
   - otherwise:
     - MUST fail the request if it does not contain `amount`.
     - MUST use the request `amount` as the *base invoice amount*.
 (Note: invoice amount can be further modiifed by recurrence below)